Letter to Ephesus [EF uh suhs]

 But Jesus complimented them on hating their sin.

 There are three elements in the commitment, which comes at the end of each of the seven letters.

 This person is addressed.
 He is probably a church member who hears and heeds the message.
 Matthew 11:15

-Let him hear what the Spirit says to the churches
+Hear what the Spirit saith unto the churches

 Not only do we need to hear but we need to take action.